freddiehaddad/assembly/README.md

 The `ret` instruction is equivalent to popping the next value off the stack and placing it in the instruction pointer `rip` register.

+After the `ret` instruction is executed, our stack frame is restored:

 ```text
           rsp  | a      |
                | b      |